On the hunt for a handcrafted and stylish symbol of your eternal love?

 A 10k gold ring is the most affordable wedding band because it has the least amount of gold content.
 At the opposite end of the spectrum, an 18k gold ring is considered the most posh and expensive.
 For a mid-range wedding band, stick with a 14k gold band that combines a balance of good quality and price.

-- Gold has been a valued asset over time
+- Gold has proven to hold its value over time

 - Gold is a great choice for those who love rich tones